Blog

 Baroreceptors

 Baroreceptors respond to changes in blood pressure, sending sensory information back to the brain when pressure increases or decreases in the aorta and heart valves.
 For normal heart function, baroreceptors need to be stretched by the pressure in the blood stream.
 Too little pressure coupled with less sensory feedback causes the brain to increase activity in the sympathetic nervous system and initiate a stress response.
-This in turn causes blood vessels to constrict via smooth muscle contraction in order to boost blood pressure back into a normal range again.
+This, in turn, causes blood vessels to constrict via smooth muscle contraction in order to boost blood pressure back into a normal range again.
 The opposite process is true of high blood pressure.

 Peripheral Chemoreceptors

 Peripheral Chemoreceptors are the first kind of chemoreceptor.
 Like baroreceptors, these are also located in the aorta and in nearby cardio tissues.
-Peripheral chemoreceptors don’t respond to physical stimulation but instead respond to chemical changes, such as fluctuations in oxygen, carbon dioxide and pH levels.
-When oxygen is too low, carbon dioxide too high and pH too acidic, chemoreceptors become active and send signals back to the brain.
+Peripheral chemoreceptors don’t respond to physical stimulation but instead respond to chemical changes, such as fluctuations in oxygen, carbon dioxide, and pH levels.
+When oxygen is too low, carbon dioxide too high, and pH too acidic, chemoreceptors become active and send signals back to the brain.
 Depending on other factors, the brain can respond in a variety of ways that ensure more oxygen enters circulation.

 Central Chemoreceptors